sonic-net/SONiC/doc/express-reboot/Cisco_8000_Express_Reboot_HLD.md

 <img src="img/express-boot_flow.png" alt="Figure 1.
 Express boot flow">
 </p>

+To keep express boot stateless, which is one of the cornerstone of express boot design, it is best to avoid punt-header-v1 reaching SDK-v2.
+This is why express boot design calls for disabling punt-inject from t1 to t3.

 Figure 2 below compares major steps taken in warm boot and express boot from both SONiC and SDK point of view.

 <p align=center>